Once Upon a Time season 2

 The second season of the American ABC fantasy-drama series Once Upon a Time was announced on May 10, 2012.
 It premiered on September 30, 2012, and concluded on May 12, 2013.
+Ginnifer Goodwin, Jennifer Morrison, Lana Parrilla, Josh Dallas, Jared S. Gilmore, and Robert Carlyle return as principal cast members from the first season, and are joined by Emilie de Ravin, Meghan Ory, and Colin O'Donoghue.
+This season is the only one to feature Ory in a regular capacity.

-The season's plot follows the breaking of the curse and the introduction of magic by Rumplestiltskin/Mr. Gold into Storybrooke in the first season finale, with the characters having to deal with their dual identities and new emerging threats.
-Existing fictional characters introduced to the series during the season include Captain Killian "Hook" Jones, Princess Aurora, Mulan, Prince Phillip, Robin Hood, the Darling family and the Lost Boys.
+The season's plot follows the breaking of the curse and the introduction of magic by Rumplestiltskin / Mr. Gold (Carlyle) into Storybrooke in the first season finale, with the characters having to deal with their dual identities and new emerging threats.
+Existing fictional characters introduced to the series during the season include Captain Hook (O'Donoghue), Princess Aurora, Mulan, Prince Phillip, Robin Hood, the Darling family, and the Lost Boys.

 Premise

 With the curse broken, the residents of Storybrooke struggle with resolving their original and cursed memories, left wondering about the fate of their land.
-When Rumpelstiltskin/Mr. Gold successfully introduces magic into the world, some of the Storybrooke residents try to figure out how to return home, leading to an incident with the Mad Hatter's teleporting hat that causes Emma and Snow White/Mary Margaret to be accidentally transported to the Enchanted Forest.
-They discover that part of the realm was spared from the curse, keeping the remaining inhabitants frozen during the twenty-eight years.
-Among them are allies Aurora, Mulan, and Phillip, along with Regina/Evil Queen's mother Cora and Captain Hook.
-The latter two follow Emma and Mary Margaret as they successfully make it back to Storybrooke, with Cora wanting to get even with Regina, and Hook wanting to kill "the Crocodile" (Rumplestiltskin) for taking his hand and his lover.
-Meanwhile, Rumpelstiltskin works to bypass the protective boundary and leave Storybrooke to find his missing son Bae, discovering that Bae is actually Henry's father Neal.
-The magical boundary of Storybrooke starts to falter, allowing strangers inside Storybrooke, including outsiders Greg Mendell and Tamara, both secretly working for a mysterious organization tracking and eliminating magic around the world, with their actions leading to Henry's captivity in Neverland, setting up the third season.
+When Rumplestiltskin / Mr. Gold successfully introduces magic into the real world, some of the Storybrooke residents try to figure out how to return home, leading to an incident with the Mad Hatter's teleporting hat that causes Emma and Snow White / Mary Margaret to be accidentally transported to the Enchanted Forest.
+They discover that part of the realm was spared from the curse, keeping the remaining inhabitants frozen during the 28 years.
+Among them are allies Aurora and Mulan, along with enemies Regina's mother Cora and Captain Hook.
+The latter two follow Emma and Mary Margaret as they successfully make it back to Storybrooke, with Cora wanting to get even with Regina, and Hook wanting to kill Rumplestiltskin for taking his hand and his lover.
+Meanwhile, Rumplestiltskin works to bypass the protective boundary and leave Storybrooke to find his missing son Baelfire, who is revealed to be Henry's father.
+The magical boundary around Storybrooke starts to falter, allowing strangers from the outside world to enter the town, including outsiders Greg Mendell and Tamara, both of whom secretly working for a mysterious organization tracking and eliminating magic.
+Their actions lead to Henry's captivity in Neverland, setting up the third season.